ngoc-nguyen/fptcorp_recommendation/README.md

 If **FPTCORP** tab displays you successfully installed the reference module!

+To use the module you should register with us https://dashboard.knowlead.io/signup After signup an email will be sent to you with siteId and API_key to enable the module.
+Go to the FPTCorp tab, enter the siteId and API_key as in the email.
+Save the config.

+From the command line enter the following in the order show

+		cd <your Magento install dir>
+		bin/magento cache:flush

 To see the reference module at work.

-After client use the system for a while a list of recommended products displays.
+After visitor use the system for a while a list of recommended products displays.
 That's it!
 You're done!